What We Do

 How to Apply: Submit a youth program leader application and indicate interest in being considered for the senior leader position.
 Applicants will learn more about the position and next steps throughout the hiring process.

-The application for summer 2021 program leaders will be available online in late October 2020.
+The application for program leaders will be available online in late October.

-World Learning Youth Exchange will be accepting 2021 program leader applications on a rolling basis between November 2020 and January 18, 2020.
-The leader hiring team will begin reviewing applications during this time period.
+World Learning Youth Exchange accepts program leader applications on a rolling basis between November and January.
+The people operations team will begin reviewing applications during this time period.

-Program leader applicants are invited to submit their applications by the December 1, 2020 (11:59pm EST) early bird deadline.
-Both return and first-time program leader applicants are eligible to submit early bird applications; however, the leader hiring team will only review return leader applications at that time.
+Program leader applicants are invited to submit their applications by the December 8, 2021 (11:59pm EST) early bird deadline.
+Both return and first-time program leader applicants are eligible to submit early bird applications; however, the people operations team will only review return leader applications at that time.
 Applicants who have not led a program with us in the past can expect for their application to be reviewed after the general application deadline.

-During this time, the leader hiring team will review leader applications and will begin contacting qualified applicants to schedule interviews.
-The interview process may include two separate interviews: a preliminary self-recorded “one-way” interview and a live second-round interview with a member of the leader hiring team.
+During this time, the people operations team will review leader applications and will begin contacting qualified applicants to schedule interviews.
+The interview process may include two separate interviews: a preliminary self-recorded “one-way” interview and a live second-round interview with a member of the people operations team.
 Candidates being considered for the senior program leader position can expect a third interview, and a language check may be included for the Iraqi Young Leaders Exchange Program: Arabic.

-If we are able to offer our traditional in-person programming, all leaders are required to attend the entirety of Staff Training, which takes place on the World Learning campus in Brattleboro, Vermont.
+All leaders are required to attend the entirety of Staff Training from June 25-30, 2022, which takes place on the World Learning campus in Brattleboro, Vermont.
 Leaders will travel to Vermont on Day 1 of Staff Training and Staff Training concludes the morning of Day 6, at which time most leaders will travel directly from Vermont to travel to their group’s US departure airport.
 Some leaders may have several days’ or weeks’ break between the end of training and the start of their assigned program and will either stay on the World Learning campus or travel home.

 Staff Training provides leaders with a professional development opportunity in intercultural training which will prepare them to implement successful programs using World Learning’s experiential learning pedagogy.
 Leaders will be trained on effective leadership practices, how to monitor participants’ safety and welfare, and how to administer the program logistics and budget.
 Leaders will benefit from the insight of past and present leaders as well as World Learning’s professional network.